 Investment firm licensees must establish effective systematic internal procedures for establishing and verifying the identity of their customers and the source of their funds.
-Such procedures must be set out in writing and approved by the investment firm licensee's Board of Directors.
-They must be strictly adhered to.
+Such procedures must be set out in writing and approved by the investment firm licensee's Board of Directors and senior management (as applicable) and must be strictly adhered to.